The USMLE® Prep

 - “If X is present → rule out A; if Y → choose B” logic

-- Why-wrong notes that call out the trap your brain took
+- Why-wrong notes that name the trap

 The Stem Decoder

-- Stem → inference → decision (the exam-day chain)
+- Stem → inference → decision

 - Recognize the clue that makes the correct answer unavoidable